 The Indo-Tanzanian Joint Commission on Technical, Economic and Scientific Cooperation has been meeting in Dar es Salaam, the capital of Tanzania.

-The Indo-Tanzanian Joint Commission on Technical, Economic and Scientific Cooperation has been meeting in Dar es Salaam, the capital of Tanzania.
+Background: The Indo-Tanzanian Joint Commission on Technical, Economic and Scientific Cooperation has been meeting in Dar es Salaam, the capital of Tanzania.
 The Indian External Affairs Minister, Mr. Atal Bihari Vajpayee, who is co-chairman of the Commission, is in Dar es Salaam for the meeting, which opened on Friday (29 July), and during a week-long visit will talk to various Tanzanian officials, discussing bilateral relations, and the changing situation in southern Africa.

 The conference in Dar es Salaam is the second meeting of the Joint Commission.
 The first was in New Delhi at the beginning of last year, (January 1976).